Understanding rental car insurance benefits

 • Luggage or other items stolen from the rental vehicle

-If you’re a Capital One customer with a Mastercard, you can view your benefits using the Mastercard Benefits Portal.
-Otherwise, review your Benefits Guide or call a benefit administrator to understand what’s covered through your card benefits.
-In your Benefits Guides, rental car insurance is called Auto Rental Collision Damage Waiver for Visa and MasterRental Coverage for Mastercard.
+If you’re a Capital One customer with a Mastercard, you can view your cardholder benefits using the Mastercard Benefits Portal.
+Otherwise, review your Cardholder Benefits Guide or call the benefit administrator to understand what’s covered through your cardholder benefits.
+In your Cardholder Benefits Guide, Visa and Discover’s rental car insurance is called Auto Rental Collision Damage Waiver.
+Mastercard’s rental car insurance is called MasterRental Coverage.

 Primary vs. secondary coverage